MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 and tested solutions by helping them and benefiting from their knowledge.
 I also aim to gain more skills in using GitHub efficiently as I am so excited to use it again in the future.

+Pyae Linn: My goal is to become a skilled and impactful AI or ML engineer, leveraging my expertise to create innovative solutions.